xbryan25/ccc181-web-ssis/README.md

 # Sequence, a full-stack simple student information system (SSIS)

-Sequence is a full-stack simple student information system (SSIS) built using Nuxt (Vue 3), Flask (Python), and PostgreSQL.
+Sequence is a full-stack simple student information system (SSIS) built using Nuxt (Vue 3), Flask (Python), PostgreSQL, and Supabase Storage.
 It is made in accordance with the requirements of CCC181.

 The name 'Sequence' comes from the fact that the data in this application is stored in a particular order, hence, a sequence.